ca-john/CS50AI/README.md

 # CS50AI Project 6b - Questions

-Basic python AI to answer questions
+**Basic python AI to answer questions

+*Requirements: Inside of the questions directory, run pip3 install -r requirements.txt to install this project’s dependency: nltk for natural language processing.

     $ python questions.py corpus
     Query: What are the types of supervised learning?
     Types of supervised learning algorithms include Active learning , classification and regression.

     $ python questions.py corpus